jaceklaskowski/blockchain-notes/litecoin.md

   * Instead of beginning with a "3", Litecoin’s P2SH addresses will start with the letter "M".
   * **3-** and **M-** addresses are freely convertible
   * L-addresses are non-P2SH (non-SegWit) addresses and they remain unchanged (Legacy Litecoin accounts)
+  * L addresses will always contain non-segwit coins while M addresses will always contain segwit coins.
+  * Only M addresses use segwit
   * might take an extended period of time until all vendors, services, merchants, etc. will adjust to this change
   * Some services continue to accept sending transactions to 3-addresses only, while others give you M-addresses and sends only to M-addresses
   * [P2SH Converter](https://litecoin-project.github.io/p2sh-convert/)